 Maine Maritime Academy Campus Safety Officers respond to and investigate reported incidents and emergency situations.
 Campus Safety Officers have the authority to ask for identification and determine whether individuals have lawful business at Maine Maritime Academy.
 Maine Maritime Academy Campus Safety Officers have the authority to issue parking tickets.
 Campus Safety Officers are not sworn police officers and do not possess arrest powers.
 Criminal incidents are referred to Hancock County Sheriff's Office or the Maine State Police.
-In addition, the Hancock County Sheriff's Office, the Maine State Police, and the Hancock County Sheriff's Alcohol Task Force alert Campus Safety if Maine Maritime Academy students are involved in off-campus incidents in the local reportable area.
 While the Academy does not currently have a written memo of understanding with these law enforcement agencies, the departments are in frequent communication.
 Campus Safety and Campus Safety Authorities encourage students to report crimes to the Sheriff's Office or State Police and will assist students in making such reports.
-If a victim is unable to report a crime, or in instances where an on-going threat remains for the campus community, Campus Safety will contact the Sheriff's Office to report the crime.
+If a victim is unable to report a crime, or in instances where an on-going threat remains for the campus community, Campus Safety will contact local law enforcement to report the crime.